omrfrkcpr/Appointment_App/README.md

 ## LICENSE 🪪

 This repository is licensed under the Apache Version 2.0 License.
 See the GPL licence file for details.
-For more information please visit this page http://www.apache.org/licenses/.
+For more information please visit this page [Apache License](http://www.apache.org/licenses/).

 <p align="center"><strong>&#9786; Happy Coding &#9997;</strong></p>